ChristianSi/lytspel/README.md

 * «w» /w/ as in «west, wen» ‹...when›.
-Note: In some English accepts, the «w» in «wen» ‹when› is spoken differently than the «w» in «west», but since most accents (including RP and GA) no longer make this difference, it is not preserved in Lytspel (cf. [wine-whine merger](https://en.wikipedia.org/wiki/Pronunciation_of_English_%E2%9F%A8wh%E2%9F%A9#Wine.E2.80.93whine_merger)).
+Note: In some English accepts, the «w» in «wen» ‹when› is spoken differently than the «w» in «west», but since most accents (including RP and GA) no longer make this difference, it is not preserved in Lytspel ([wine-whine merger](https://en.wikipedia.org/wiki/Pronunciation_of_English_%E2%9F%A8wh%E2%9F%A9#Wine.E2.80.93whine_merger)).
 * «y» /j/ as in «yet»
 * «zh» /Z/ as in «mi'raazh» ‹mirage›